SAP-samples/abap-cheat-sheets/07_String_Processing.md

     - Reads a bit at a specified position in a byte string into a target data object.

 Expand the following collapsible section for example code, which experiments with byte string processing (converting a hexadecimal value to the character-like representation of the binary values by reading bits, getting hexadecimal values from the character-like representation of the binary values, setting bits).
-To try it out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try it out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 <details>
   <summary>🟢 Click to expand for example code</summary>